ga-zelle/APS-what-if/Documentation in English/A  README.md

 <details><summary>Guide to VDF Files for the AAPS Emulator.pdf</summary>
 Lists all possible instructions types

-Shows examples starting from straitforward to very complex ones
+Shows examples starting from straightforward to very complex ones

 Examples can be used via copy/paste
 </details>